What’s in a name? With the exception of their super dressy Cellini range, every model in the Rolex lineup is an Oyster Perpetual.

 Although we all know them better as, say, the Submariner or the Datejust, if we were going to give them their completely correct title, we should be calling them the Oyster Perpetual Submariner or the Oyster Perpetual Datejust.

 They denote the two groundbreaking achievements the company made in its very earliest days, innovations that turned wristwatches from ladies decorative accouterments into acceptably robust accessories for even the most masculine of men.
+That said, let’s compare the Rolex Oyster Perpetual vs Rolex Air-King and start there.

 Oyster refers to the famous waterproof Oyster case developed by Rolex in the 1920s.
 Building on their own Hermetic system, they became the first to introduce the idea of housing the watch’s delicate movement inside an impenetrable shell, formed by screwing down the bezel, case back and winding crown against a solid middle section.
 In a stroke, this one invention revolutionized how watches were viewed by the public.
 What were once fragile pieces of jewelry were now suddenly resilient enough to withstand previously unthinkable levels of use.